 Dave van den Bergh at a Glance:

-- Joined Revolution staff in July 2019 and brings more than a decade of coaching experience in MLS and across multiple roles in the U.S. Youth National Team system.
+- Joined Revolution staff in July 2019 with more than a decade of coaching experience in MLS and across multiple roles in the U.S. Youth National Team system.

-- Previously served as head coach of the Under-19 and Under-15 national teams, and as an assistant for the Under-20 side, including at the 2019 FIFA U-20 Men’s World Cup in Poland.
+- Served as head coach of the Under-19 and Under-15 national teams, and as an assistant for the Under-20 side, including at the 2019 FIFA U-20 Men’s World Cup in Poland.

-- Enjoyed a decorated playing career across 16 seasons from 1995-2009, featuring extensively in the Dutch Eredivisie, La Liga, and Major League Soccer.
+- Decorated playing career spanned 16 seasons from 1995-2009, featuring extensively in the Dutch Eredivisie, La Liga, and Major League Soccer.

 - Played under Revolution Sporting Director and Head Coach Bruce Arena with New York Red Bulls in 2007.